-Inputs

-Activities

-PASA uses six broad capitals to create sustainable stakeholder value.
+Inputs Activities Outcomes PASA uses six broad capitals to create sustainable stakeholder value.
 The organisation continually strives to ensure it utilises these capital inputs most effectively and efficiently to optimise its capital outputs and outcomes.
 PASA continually strives to add value for Members, the SARB and other stakeholders.
-PASA utilises its unique capabilities, which centre around its ability to:

-Outcomes

-By carefully managing its capital inputs and utilising its unique capabilities, PASA aims to be an indispensable organisation within the National Payment System, a force for good in the industry and to be the go-to trusted thought leader for payments domestically and internationally.

-- comprises its people, their competencies, experience and capabilities, industry human capital, and payment skills development. - ☐ Employee training and individual development plans - □ Industry capacity building through formal training programmes - ☐ Employee retention initiatives - ☐ Employee health and wellness - Act as a catalyst for modernising South Africa's National Payment System.

-System.

-wide level.

-Execute a complex portfolio of initiatives for stakeholders in the National Payment of a collective.

-- ☐ Managing payment systems - ☐ Expert input and advice into various pending regulatory changes - □ Ensuring industry-wide collaboration□ Supporting regulators and their

-Effectively manage payment systems in South Africa on behalf

-Contribute to payments capacity and knowledge creation at an industry-
+PASA utilises its unique capabilities, which centre around its ability to: By carefully managing its capital inputs and utilising its unique capabilities, PASA aims to be an indispensable organisation within the National Payment System, a force for good in the industry and to be the go-to trusted thought leader for payments domestically and internationally.
+PASA's human capital comprises its people, their competencies, experience and capabilities, industry human capital, and payment skills development.
+Employee training and individual development plans Industry capacity building through formal training programmes Employee retention initiatives Employee health and wellness focus Act as a catalyst for modernising South Africa's National Payment System.
+Cross-skilled, competent, and efficient employees Motivated employees aligned to PASA's strategy and purpose Strong retention of employees and recruitment Employee wellness focus Continued development of industry payment skills PASA's intellectual capital is represented by its intricate end to end knowledge of payment systems, procedures, and Driving payment system modernisation and roadmaps Active involvement and support in all industry-wide initiatives Managing payment systems portfolio of initiatives for stakeholders in the National Payment System.
+Thought leadership in modernising payment systems Increasingly mature risk management practices protocols.
+PASA's social and relationship capital centres around its relationship with regulators, banks, businesses and consumers and the value PASA provides to them.
+Expert input and advice into various pending regulatory changes Ensuring industry-wide collaboration Supporting regulators and their objectives Support Members with content for consumer awareness activities Ensuring optimal outcomes for the financial system and health of the economy Contribute to payments capacity and knowledge creation at an industry- wide level.
+Effectively manage payment systems in South Africa on behalf Continued strong relationship and collaboration with regulators Strong industry collaboration Growing non-bank involvement in key initiatives PASA's manufactured capital centres around the regulatory, legal, and contractual basis under which it operates to enable PASA to manage and modernise payment systems effectively.
+Establishment of industry rules, standards, processes and practices Drive industry collaboration to run, manage and grow different payment systems Modernisation (ISO 20022) implementations of a collective.
 Drive collaboration among competitors in the industry.

-☐ Establishment of industry rules, standards, processes and practices

-- □ Drive industry collaboration to run, manage and grow different payment systems - □ Modernisation (ISO 20022) implementations

-□ Leveraging technology for

-- □ Moving the National Payment System from paper payments to more electronic payment means - □ Establishing sound processes and governance structures for procurement and remuneration - □ Developing robust financial management practices

-PASA is guided by its engagement with key stakeholders (page 23), its response to public policy objectives (page 36) and its strategy (page 18).
+Successful execution of critical initiatives Closer alignment of payment systems to international best practices and standards Clear vision and journey plans for payment systems in South Africa PASA's natural capital involves a low environmental impact and the broader societal impact it has through driving digital payments.
+Leveraging technology for modernising the National Payment System Moving the National Payment System from paper payments to more electronic payment means PASA is guided by its engagement with key stakeholders (page 23), its response to public policy objectives (page 36) and its Low environmental impact Leveraging modern technologies in the National Payment System Introduction of e-learning modules Migration away from paper and cash PASA's financial capital is based on the funding received from Members used to take the payments industry forward on several aspects.
+Ensuring financial discipline Establishing sound processes and governance structures for procurement and remuneration Developing robust financial management practices strategy (page 18).
 PASA actions are underpinned by its commitment to good corporate governance (page 38).

-- ☐ Cross-skilled, competent, and efficient employees - $\hfill\Box$ Motivated employees aligned to PASA's strategy and purpose - ☐ Strong retention of employees and recruitment - ☐ Employee wellness focus - ☐ Continued development of industry - payment systems

-- □ Successful execution of critical initiatives - □ Closer alignment of payment systems to international best practices and standards - ☐ Clear vision and journey plans for payment systems in South Africa - □ Low environmental impact - ☐ Leveraging modern technologies in the National Payment System - □ Introduction of e-learning modules - ☐ Migration away from paper and cash - ☐ Extensive engagement with Members ensures funding support - ☐ Improved financial controls, further strengthened by the appointment of the CFO
+Extensive engagement with Members ensures funding support Improved financial controls, further strengthened by the appointment of the CFO

-PASA's human capital

-PASA's manufactured capital centres around the regulatory, legal, and contractual basis under which it operates to enable PASA to manage and modernise payment systems effectively.

-PASA's natural capital involves a low environmental impact and the broader societal impact it has through driving digital payments.

-PASA's financial capital is based on the funding received from Members used to take the payments industry forward on several aspects.

-- modernising the National Payment - ☐ Ensuring financial discipline